 Many gay men love Lucille Ball, whose beloved sitcom I Love Lucy ran for just under six years, from 1951–1957.
 But now it appears the queer community has something in common with the comedy icon, as an episode of the TV series Autopsy, The Last Hours of … tells the story of the actress’s final days, including a Lucille Ball poppers revelation that’s sure to leave gay men shook.

-The episode of Autopsy about Lucille Ball will air on the Reelz cable network this Sunday, March 10.
-It’s said to convey some more recent discoveries about her life and death … like the fact that she was a regular user of poppers, the ‘street name’ for amyl nitrate, which is most commonly used among gay men as a sex aide.
+The episode of Autopsy about Lucille Ball aired on March 10, 2019.
+It conveyed some more recent discoveries about her life and death … like the fact that she was a regular user of poppers, the ‘street name’ for amyl nitrate, which is most commonly used among gay men in bedrooms (and dance floors) around the world.

 RELATED | A Quick and Dirty History of Poppers

 When Lucille Ball died at the age of 77, she had been using amyl nitrate for at least four years to ease the pain in her heart and chest, according to the doctor.
 He says the fact of this Lucille Ball poppers use indicates that for years she’d shown signs of cardiovascular disease.